wtsi-hgi/secrets/README.md

     secrets keep [OPTIONS] SECRET_ID [SECRET]

 Keep a secret with the identifier of `SECRET_ID`.
-The secret can be specified with the plaintext given in `SECRET`, or generated following the rule policy provided by the options.
+The secret can be specified with the plaintext given in `SECRET`, read through `stdin`, or generated following the rule policy provided by the options.

 Options: